 AVIF brings efficient animated images, excellent compression, and modern features like overlays to its fight against JPEG 2000.
 However, the knock-out blow comes in the form of browser support.

 JPEG 2000 is supported by no major browser barring Safari.
-For most market users, that's enough for them never to use the image format.
+For most market users, that's enough for them not to use the image format.

 AVIF offers an exciting future for image delivery.
 Visitors can look forward to better-looking photos while reducing the load on their data caps and bandwidth.
-AVIF hasn't got a clean sweep of browser support, with Firefox (sort of), Edge, and Safari still to go.
+AVIF hasn't got a clean sweep of browser support, with Firefox, Edge, and Safari still to go.

 But, AVIF is the best all-rounder image format.
 Its open and royalty-free nature gives us the confidence to predict it will go all the way and be crowned king as the dominant image format for web delivery.